Gaussian time-translation covariant operations: structure, implementation, and thermodynamics

-We have so far focused on the properties of GCO channels themselves; below we analyze second moments transformations $(\mu,\chi)\stackrel{ \mathrm{GCO}}{\longrightarrow}(\mu',\chi')$ induced by these channels.
+\emph{Completely non-extensive monotones}--- We have so far focused on the properties of GCO channels themselves; below we analyze second moments transformations $(\mu,\chi)\stackrel{ \mathrm{GCO}}{\longrightarrow}(\mu',\chi')$ induced by these channels.
 For this purpose, we identify a pair of monotones.

 \begin{definition} Let $(\mu,\chi)$ be the second moment of a quantum state. $\Sl_{\pm}(\mu,\chi)$ are defined as

 where $(\cdot)^{-\frac{1}{2}}$ denotes the pseudoinverse of $(\cdot)^{\frac{1}{2}}$ and $\boldsymbol{\sigma}_{1}[\cdot]$ denotes the largest singular value. \end{definition}